 Health check: Just before you leave, you should have a health check at your family doctor, dentist, or gynecologist and get a fresh prescription for all your medication, so that you are well equipped when you go abroad.
 Arrange your doctor appointments now to make sure you’ll get checked on before leaving.
 Do you need any special vaccinations for your move to Germany?
 Have a look at your vaccination card to see if you meet all the requirements and get vaccinated if necessary.

-Learn the language: Truth to be told, there's no obligation to learn German, but it can certainly help you break down an international barrier.
+Learn the language: Truth to be told, there's no obligation to learn German, but it can certainly help you break down a language barrier in Germany.
 Also, los geht’s!

 Health insurance: Make sure that your health insurance company knows that you are going abroad.
 As a student, you might be covered by an international health insurance scheme.
 However, if you start your career in Germany, you will be required to pay a health insurance contribution there.
 Your employer will sign you up with a health insurance company when you start working.